guido57/LoRa_APRS_Tracker_portal/readme.md

 The original software is designed for it, also, but I never tried.

 * TTGO T-Beam V1 (433MHz SX1278)
-This boards cost around 35 Euros and includes a small 0.96" display Keep in mind: you need a 433MHz version!
+This board costs around 35 Euros and includes a small 0.96" display Keep in mind: you need a 433MHz version!

 * Or you can build your own.
 See below